celo-org/docs/docs/developer-resources/walkthroughs/valora-wc-v1.md

 If the DApp is being accessed on a computer or device other than the mobile device with the wallet, the user can connect to the mobile wallet by scanning the presented QR code.
 If the DApp is being accessed on the same device as the wallet, the connection will be made via the appropriate linking mechanism (iOS and Android are different).
 You can read more about that [here](https://docs.walletconnect.com/1.0/mobile-linking#wallet-support).

-When a provider is detected, the DApp will show a button to send some cUSD.
+When a provider is detected, the DApp will show a button to send Mento cUSD stablecoin.

 ![connect dapp](/img/doc-images/valora-wc-v1/connect-dapp.png)